They don’t; so make webpages scannable

 In other words, web visitors have a goal 96% of the time, according to the PARC study.
 So much for “surfers.”

 Same thing’s true on mobile.
 In fact, the No. 2 mobile task is searching for specific information.
 (No. 1: wasting time.)

 Mobile visitors often seek information relevant to the here and now, like “Where is the nearest gas station?”
 In fact, according to a Pew study, some 49% of mobile users use their phones for location-based information.

 So as they look for information, how much time do visitors spend on webpages?
 Not too long:

 - The average page visit lasts less than a minute — but many are 10 seconds or less.

 - 55% of visitors spend fewer than 15 seconds on your website.

-- Visitors spend an average of 19 seconds looking at a web page.
+- Visitors spend an average of 19 seconds looking at a webpage.

 During that time, according to Kara Pernice, Kathryn Whitenton and Jakob Nielsen, authors of How People Read on the Web, web visitors’ eyes land an average of 72 times on different elements on the page.
 (Learn more about these reading patterns, including the F-shaped pattern, where visitors’ eyes sweep across the left side of the page.)

 “As you watch users’ eyes negotiate pages at mind-blowing speeds, you might think that … it is just pure luck that anyone ever finds anything worthwhile on the web.”